joanferrecid098/ww-v1/README.md

 [![License](https://img.shields.io/github/license/joanferrecid098/ww-v1)](https://github.com/joanferrecid098/ww-v1/blob/main/LICENSE)
 # WhatsApp Anonymous Messaging Bot

-## IMPORTANT NOTE: THIS PROJECT WAS MADE FOR FUN AND IS OPEN TO VULNERABILITIES.
-It was made with a un-official package for the WhatsApp API.

 Make your friends hate you by making your WhatsApp account say anything from anyone.
 There is basically a React website where you write any message you want in any of the defined group chats, and the device that scanned the QR code will send it.

 ## Requirements